-Producers have the option of selecting the force majeure clause when committing to an FPC or BPC until the earlier of May 1, 2007 at 7:30 a.m.
-Central time or until the 100,000 tonne limit is reached.
+Producers have the option of selecting the force majeure clause when committing to an FPC or BPC until May 1, 2008 at 7:30 a.m.
+Central Time (CT) or earlier if the 200 000 tonne limit is reached.
 Only 50 per cent of anticipated production of any given type and class of grain is eligible for the force majeure provision.
-For example, if the producer anticipates production of 1,000 tonnes of CWRS wheat, a maximum of 500 tonnes would be eligible for coverage under this clause.
+For example, if the producer anticipates production of 1 000 tonnes of CWRS wheat, a maximum of 500 tonnes would be eligible for coverage under this clause.
 Producers must deliver against contracts containing force majeure provisions first and in priority to all other deliveries of the same type and class of grain, including the pool.
-This applies to carryover grain as well as new crop.
-There is a cost of \$3.00 per tonne for this option, which is deducted from future CWB payments.
+This applies to carryover grain as well as new crop production.
+There is a cost of \$3 per tonne for this option, which is deducted from future CWB payments.

-To invoke the force majeure clause, the production-limiting event must occur after the producer commits to an FPC or BPC to be eligible for coverage.
+To invoke the force majeure clause and be eligible for coverage, the production-limiting event must occur after the producer commits to an FPC or BPC.
 Examples of some events that would be covered by the clause include flood damage, severe drought or significant hail damage.